intranda/goobi-plugin-workflow-close-step/docs/index_en.md

 To use this plugin, the user must have the correct role permission.

-Therefore, please assign role `Plugin_Goobi_Closestep` to the group.
+Therefore, please assign role `Plugin_workflow_closestep` to the group.

 ![Correctly assigned role](screen1_en.png)